Where We Live

 — Jennifer Mitchell, IIDA, CHID, EDAC, LA Reg.
 ID #1290, Director of Interior Design, Sizeler Thompson Brown Architects, New Orleans

 The high ground above the Mississippi River—in a place the 17th-century French explorers called Red Stick—is an environment where landscape, climate, history, and culture allow for a lifestyle that is uniquely suited to the artistic temperament.
 Here, students develop their talents and refine their vision in a semi-tropical setting that provides fertile ground and unlimited material for an active imagination.
 Baton Rouge represents the best of Louisiana’s vibrant culture, and is a fantastic jumping-off place for exploring the rest of the region.

 The Baton Rouge area has a semi-tropical climate that sets the scene for year-round outdoor sports and activities with mild and short winters, fabulous falls, and glorious springs.

-The physical setting of southern Louisiana and the lower Mississippi delta region provides an invaluable resource for the study of architecture and landscape architecture.
-Investigation of this shifting and fluid context results in the construction of frameworks useful for the the study of architectural issues that have both local and global import.
+The physical setting of southern Louisiana and the lower Mississippi delta region provides an invaluable resource for practicing artists and the study of architecture and landscape architecture.
+Investigation of this shifting and fluid context results in the construction of frameworks useful for the the study of architectural and environmental issues that have both local and global import.

 - AIA Louisiana